saed-gpr/linux/README.md

 ### introduction:
 This repository contains a collection of resources, commands, and tips for learning fundamental and practical Linux concepts.
-The goal of this repository is to help new users get familiar with the Linux environment, basic commands, and how to work with Linux-based operating systems.
+The goal is to help new users familiarize themselves with the Linux environment, basic commands, and how to work with Linux-based operating systems.

-Imagine that you have installed Ubuntu or another version of linux (if you have any problems with the installation process, you can ask me to create a video) and now you want to use it but you don't know how it works?
+Imagine you've installed Ubuntu or another Linux distribution (if you encounter any issues during the installation process, feel free to ask me to create a tutorial video), and now you want to start using it but don't know where to begin.
+If that's the case, I suggest reading this repository to improve your Linux skills!

 # Topics